secretstartups/handbook/people-group/360-feedback/index.html.md

 - **Single Data Point:** It is important to remember that the 360 represents a single, anonymous point in time.
 While it can be helpful to supplement existing IGPs, it should not be the core data point.
 - **Uncover Blind Spots:** A 360 is best used when trying to uncover blind spots.
 If team members and their managers already have a good understanding of the growth areas, direct, transparent feedback is the most productive way to support continued growth and development.

+### Eligibility

+For 360 feedback cycle we will only include team members with at least 6 months of tenure (start date on or before January 28th, 2023).

+Participants should also ensure that they meet the [requirements to participate](https://about.gitlab.com/handbook/people-group/360-feedback/#360-feedback-requirements) in the process.

 ## 360 Feedback Requirements

 Team members who opt-in for the 360 feedback review cycle will be asked to:

-- **(optional)** We have a [Feedback Training enablement issue](https://gitlab.com/gitlab-com/people-group/Training/-/blob/master/.gitlab/issue_templates/feedback_training.md) available for all team members interested in learning more about giving and providing feedback, in addition to our 360 feedback process.
-We recommend team members that are requesting feedback or providing feedback complete this training.
+- **(required)** Complete an [Individual Growth Plan](https://about.gitlab.com/handbook/people-group/learning-and-development/career-development/#individual-growth-plan) (or equivalent) in partnership with your manager _prior to the 360 cycle launch_.
+360 feedback should support your growth plan to ensure the investment of time drives results.
 - **(required)** Contact team members who you are requesting feedback from to state your goals for the 360 process.
 For ex/ 1) why you are seeking feedback and 2) what you hope to achieve from the feedback.
 This will help the reviewer think about how to provide the right kind of information to support you.
 This can be done via Slack or email.
-- **(required)** Complete an [Individual Growth Plan](https://about.gitlab.com/handbook/people-group/learning-and-development/career-development/#individual-growth-plan) (or equivalent) in partnership with your manager _prior to the 360 cycle launch_.
-360 feedback should support your growth plan to ensure the investment of time drives results.
+- **(optional)** We have a [Feedback Training enablement issue](https://gitlab.com/gitlab-com/people-group/Training/-/blob/master/.gitlab/issue_templates/feedback_training.md) available for all team members interested in learning more about giving and providing feedback, in addition to our 360 feedback process.
+We recommend team members that are requesting feedback or providing feedback complete this training.
 - **(optional)** Following the 360, share the themes you heard and resulting actions you plan to take with stakeholders who can support your growth throughout the year.
+Update your [Individual Growth Plan](https://about.gitlab.com/handbook/people-group/learning-and-development/career-development/#individual-growth-plan) with your new development items and actions that you will take as a result of the feedback received in the 360 process.

 ## Timeline FY'24